gloria-usanase/Predicting-Diabetes/README.md

 ## Introduction

-This project is from the second chapter of the book [Neural Network Projects with Python](https://www.packtpub.com/big-data-and-business-intelligence/neural-network-projects-python?utm_source=github&utm_medium=repository), published by Packt.
-The model is built using a multilayer perceptron (MLP) that can predict whether a patient is at risk of diabetes.
+This project is a class project to predict diabetes with multilayer perceptrons.

 ## Technologies